Overview of District of Columbia Teacher Requirements

 All teacher candidates or those wishing to become certified must take The Praxis Series tests.

-All candidates seeking initial licensure must present passing scores for the Praxis™ Core Academic Skills for Educators (Core) tests at the time of application (exceptions: Performing Arts, Technical & Industrial Occupation and Military Science & Tactics license seekers).
+All candidates seeking initial licensure must present passing scores for the Praxis® Core Academic Skills for Educators (Core) tests at the time of application (exceptions: Performing Arts, Technical & Industrial Occupation and Military Science & Tactics license seekers).
 Predetermined scores must be achieved on the Core tests in reading, writing and mathematics prior to Level I or Level II licensure in the District of Columbia.
-These tests are available in a computer-delivered format.
-Computer-delivered tests are offered by appointment through a national network of Prometric Testing Centers and selected colleges and universities.

 Praxis II® Subject Assessments

 In addition, any candidate seeking a non-renewable provisional license (Regular I) must successfully complete the relevant Praxis II® content exam in the subject area being taught.
-Candidates seeking full licensure (Regular II) in any of 12 subject areas must submit passing scores on the appropriate Praxis II Subject and Pedagogy Assessment test(s) in the subject area at the time of application.
+Candidates seeking full licensure (Regular II) must submit passing scores on the appropriate Praxis II Subject and Pedagogy Assessment test(s) in the subject area at the time of application.

 Any licensed teacher seeking endorsement licensure in additional subject areas must pass the relevant Praxis II Pedagogy Assessment (where required) and may demonstrate content knowledge by:

 - Passing the corresponding Praxis II Subject Assessment test; OR